Library-Distribution/ALD-API-docs/HTTP-API.md

 This describes the (planned) publicly available HTTP API for ALD.
 It will provide details about items, users and more.

 ## Root URI
-The root URI for all API requests is `http://maulesel.ahk4.net/api/`.
+The HTTP root URI for all API requests is `http://maulesel.ahk4.net/api/`.
+HTTPS can be used via `https://ahk4.net/user/maulesel/api/`.

 ## `Accept` header
 The `Accept` header can be used to determine if the response should be JSON (`application/json`) or XML (`text/xml`).